stevedekorte/ActorKit/README.txt

 Notes

 	Exceptions that occur while an actor processes a message will be passed to the future and raised in all the threads that attempt to access the future.

 	It's ok for multiple threads to look at the same future.

 	ActorKit does no busy waits.

-	Objects store their proxies as an associated objects so the same proxy is returned for an instance.
+	Objects store their proxies as an associated objects so the same proxy is returned for a given instance.